 - you are a member of an approved handgun shooting club in Victoria

 - your application has been endorsed by your approved handgun shooting club

 - have had fingerprints taken for the purpose of firearm licensing

 - To apply for a general category handgun licence, access and complete a Handgun Licence Application through the eServices Portal.

 Annual participation requirements for general category handgun licence holders

 General category handgun licence holders who own handguns for the purpose of target shooting must meet annual participation requirements for each class of handgun owned.
 Failure to meet these requirements each year may result in your licence being cancelled and handguns surrendered.

-For example, a person who owns one handgun must participate in a minimum of ten approved matches or shoots per year.
-The table below summaries the minimum participation requirements based on the number of handgun classes owned.
+A person who owns one handgun must participate in a minimum of ten approved matches or shoots per year.

 Within the above requirements, handgun owners must ensure that the following requirements are met: